 Topics: Quality, Safety & Maintenance

-This seminar is designed for aerospace engineering professionals such as: certification engineers and technicians, engineering leaders, program managers, business development personnel and compliance specialists.
+This course is designed for aerospace engineering professionals such as: certification engineers and technicians, engineering leaders, program managers, business development personnel and compliance specialists.
 This course applies to any discipline associated with certification in areas such as: the certification of products, testing, leading certification projects, regulatory impact on new business opportunities and compliance with ITAR/EAR.
-The information presented in this seminar will be of interest to individuals interested in enrolling in other SAE seminars such as: Aircraft Cabin Safety and Interior Crashworthiness (ID# C0926), FAA Certification, Operations & Maintenance Orientation (ID# C1707), Aviation Safety Engineer Job Functions (ID# C1708).
+The information presented in this course will be of interest to individuals interested in enrolling in other SAE courses such as: Aircraft Cabin Safety and Interior Crashworthiness (ID# C0926), FAA Certification & Continued Operations Safety Orientation (ID# C1707), Aviation Safety Engineer Job Functions (ID# C1708).

 Participants should have a basic understanding of FAA practices in terms of certifying an aircraft or having been a part of a quality control unit.